ocelma/python-recsys/doc/source/tests.rst

 Tests
 =====

-**pyrecsys** provides a set of tests, to ensure that my ugly code is not broken each time I pretend to implement something new.
+**python-recsys** provides a set of tests, to ensure that my ugly code is not broken each time I pretend to implement something new.

 Yet, I've found out that sniffing at those (nose) tests is good way to understand how to use this